ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-2.md

 ## Build the source code

+You are now ready to build the source code.

-First use `cmake` to configure the project:
+First, use `cmake` to configure the project:
 ```bash
 cmake . -G Ninja -DCMAKE_C_COMPILER=aarch64-linux-gnu-gcc -DCMAKE_C_FLAGS="-static -march=armv8.5-a+memtag" -DCMAKE_BUILD_TYPE=Debug
 ```